-Fidget spinners may be all the rage for students with ADHD but they don’t do much for children with ADD who don't have symptoms of hyperactivity.
+Fidget spinners may be all the rage for students with ADHD but they don’t do much for children with a predominantly inattentive presentation or ADD who don't have symptoms of hyperactivity.
 They also aren’t directly supportive of a student’s learning.
 However, there are plenty of educational programs that you can recommend to kids with attention difficulties, particularly when it comes to supporting children at home.
 When evaluating an app, look for multi-step tools that provide plenty of automatized feedback.

 Touch-type Read and Spell

 Touch-type Read and Spell is a typing program that supports literacy skills development.
 Unlike the majority of typing programs available, it focuses on accuracy over speed and teaches typing, spelling, decoding and phonics through a streamlined and distraction-free interface.
 Students set the pace of learning and can repeat lessons as often as is needed.
 They can work on lessons individually, in class, or with the support of a private tutor.

 Over time, spelling and reading skills improve, which strengthens a child’s confidence and self-esteem.
 Typing also facilitates written production!

 Share your tips with us